GeoGemma/GeoGemma-APAC-2025/README.md

 ### Basic Queries

-- "Show RGB imagery of Tokyo from Landsat 8"
+- "Show satellite imagery of Tokyo from January 2025"
 - "NDVI in Amazon rainforest for 2023"
 - "Surface water in Amsterdam"
 - "Land use classification for Berlin"